davidsblog/dweb/README.md

 dweb
 ====

-A lightweight webserver for C programs, which should work on Linux, Unix, Mac OS, etc.
+A lightweight webserver for C programs, *with no dependencies* which should work on Linux, Unix, Mac OS, etc.
 I'm planning to use it as a very small Web API, most likely hosted on a Raspberry Pi.

 The idea is to be able to serve dynamic web content from simple C programs, without